Lead Opinion

 A

-In Dawson this court held that the IDC demonstrates that it undertook a bona fide evaluation of the confidential informant‘s reliability (or credibility) when the in camera material “contains more than sufficient additional infоrmation to bolster the reliability of the [confidential] information,” id. at 899, and when it shows that the IDC
+In Dawson this court held that the IDC demonstrates that it undertook a bona fide evaluation of the confidential informant’s reliability (or credibility) when the in camera material “contains more than sufficient additional information to bolster the reliability of the [confidential] information,” id. at 899, and when it shows that the IDC

 B

-The majority finds that the in camera submission in this case “contains more than sufficient additional information to bolster the reliability of the confidential information....”
-Ante at 1296.
+The majority finds that the in camera submission in this case “contains more than sufficient additional information to bolster the reliability of the confidential informa-tion_” Ante at 1296.
 I disagree.
-The prison investigator‘s in camera report merely identifies the confidential informants and state that all of these informants have previously given correct information (presumably to prison officials).
+The prison investigator’s in camera report merely identifies the confidential informants and state that all of these informants have previously given correct information (presumably to prison officials).
 The prison investigator only specifically identified one wholly unrelated incident in which less than all of the informants had given correct information.
 Thus, there was absolutely nothing in that report that suggested why the informants’ identification of the petitioner should be believed or disbelieved in this particular case.
 In fact, some information given by the confidential informants was directly contradicted by specific evidence that was later uncovered by the prison investigator and that was eventually revealed to the petitioner.

 In addition, the confidential information contained in the investigative report and the in camera submission differed significantly.
-In the investigative report, the confidential informant‘s detailed the petitioner‘s relationship with the victim and his participation in carrying out a “contract” on the victim.
+In the investigative report, the confidential informant’s detailed the petitioner’s relationship with the victim and his participation in carrying out a “contract” on the victim.
 In the in camera submission, the confidential informants only identified the petitioner as the killer.
 Thus, it is not even clear that the confidential informants found to be reliable by the prison investigator are the same sources whose information formed the basis of the investigative report.
 And there is no suggestion in the investigative report that the confidential sources whose information formed the basis for that report were reliable.
 Nor was the investigator called as a witness at the hearing nor did he swear to the truth of the report.
-As this court recognized in McCollum, 695 F.2d at 1049, the “investigative report, however vivid and apparently true, is not, ... self-validating.”
-There is simply no evidence that the prison investigator‘s credibility determination was adopted by the IDC.
+As this court recognized in McCollum, the “investigative report, however vivid and apparently true, is not, ... self-validating.”

-The statement in the incident report that “[c]onfidential sources are known by this chairman to be reliable” adds nothing to this analysis.
-There is nothing in the record that shows the chairman‘s factual basis for this determination.
+The statement in the incident report that “[confidential sources аre known by this chairman to be reliable” adds nothing to this analysis.
+There is nothing in the record that shows the chairman’s factual basis for this determination.
 The chairman might have his own personal source of knowledge, or he may have been merely making a conclusory assertion based upon his prior dealings with confidential informants within the system.
-It cannot even be inferred from this statement that the chairman was relying on the prison investigator‘s determination.
+It cannot even be inferred from this statement that the chairman was relying on the prison investigator’s determination.

 Thus, there are simply no facts contained in either the incident or in camera reports from which we can determine that the prison investigator made a reasonable reliability determination or that the IDC adopted the credibility determination of the prison investigator.
 See Gomes v.
-Travisono, 510 F.2d 537, 540 (1st Cir.1974) (“If the written statement is intended to withstand scrutiny and guard against misunderstanding it cannot indicate reliance on speculation or facts not in the record.“).
+Travisono,

-[T]o hold that the Due Process Clause confers a circumscribed right on the inmate to call witnesses at a disciplinary hearing, and then conclude that no explanation need ever be vouched for the denial of that right, either in the disciplinary proceeding itself or if that proceeding be later challenged in court, would change an admittedly circumscribed right into a privilege conferred in the unreviewable discretion of the disciplinary board.
+As the Supreme Court stated in Ponte: [T]o hold that the Due Process Clause confers a circumscribed right on the inmate to call witnesses at a disciplinary hearing, and then conclude that no explanation need ever be vouched for the denial of that right, either in the disciplinary proceeding itself or if that proceeding be later challenged in court, would change an admittedly circumscribed right into a privilege conferred in thе unreviewable discretion of the disciplinary board.
 We think our holding in Wolff, supra, meant something more than that.

 The Due Process Clause confers on the inmate a right to a fair hearing and a decision by the factfinder, based on competent and reliable evidence.
 In this circuit, the IDC need now provide no rationale for its decision other than a conclusory assertion in an unsworn in camera report that confidential reliable informants identified the inmate as the culprit.
 As a result, the prison inmate’s rights to a fair hearing and a non-arbitrary decision have been transformed to “privilege[s] conferred in the unreviewable discretion of the disciplinary board.”
 McCollum’s reliability requirement is effectively eviscerated and Wolff’s holding that prison inmates have due process rights in prison disciplinary proceedings has been essentially gutted.